In today's age, Terabytes of data are being generated by the

 What we bring with us are a specific set of skills that we've honed over time.
 Although we believe that tools are merely a means to make ends meet, our preferred stack is Python.
 It's where we do our best work and feel comfortable in.
 Depending on the area of Data Science we're working on, we draw from a plethora of tools -- Most of which are Open Source.

-We at Buddy are solving some of the toughest fin-tech problems in the Indian credit space.
+We at Slicepay are solving some of the toughest fin-tech problems in the Indian credit space.
 Team Unnati's deep expertise in data driven analytics combined with vast industry experience in building scalable AI/ML systems has helped us crack those problems to a huge extent.